Causal Testing: Finding Defects' Root Causes: Causal Testing Applicability to Real-World Defects

 \item \textbf{Will not work.} For these defects, Causal Testing would not be able to perturb the tests, and would tell the developer it cannot help right away.

-\item \textbf{We could not make a determination.} Understanding the root cause of these defects required project domain knowledge that we lacked, so we opted not to make an estimation of whether Causal Testing would work.
+\item \textbf{We could not make a determination.} Because the defects in our study are from real-world projects, some required project-specific domain knowledge to understand.
+As we are not the original projects' developers, for these defects, the lack of domain-specific knowledge prevented us from understanding what information would help developers understand the root cause and debug, and we elected not to speculate.
+As such, we opted not to make an estimation of whether Causal Testing would be helpful for these defects.

 \end{enumerate}